lircabin/data-pirates-neoway/README.md

 This project has two parts, one is the crawller, located in the scrapper folder.

-The other portion is a web stack for ETLs and Data visualization using docker-compose.yml and Dockerfile files, both of which generates a stack for ETL Management (AirFlow), Data Visualization (Grafana) and Database (Postgres).
+The other portion is a web stack for ETLs and Data visualization using a  docker-compose.yml and Dockerfile files, both of which generates a stack for ETL Management (AirFlow), Data Visualization (Grafana) and Database (Postgres).
 I know this stack is overkill for the task that was given, but I really wanted to build something solid that illustrates a flow for ETLs.

 Here's why:
 * Scrapping is always only one part of the workflow.